-FCSP fulfils and funds its mission with income from the management of its financial assets, which amounted to 8 billion euros, measured at market values as at 31 December 2021.
+FCSP supports its philanthropic mission with income from the management of its financial assets, which amounted to €13.1 billion, measured at market values as at 31 December 2025.

 FCSP’s assets are managed according to the principles of diversifying financial risks, while conserving and increasing the real value of the portfolio in the long term.
 FCSP’s assets derive from the process of privatisation of the Turin-based bank Istituto Bancario San Paolo di Torino, which began in the 1990s.